-8. Tighten the screws to secure the lamp.
+8. Push in the lamp firmly and tighten the screws to secure it.

 9. Replace the lamp cover and tighten the screw to secure it.

 Note: Be sure the lamp cover is securely installed or the lamp will not come on.